 How 3D Printing and Additive Manufacturing Are Reshaping Industries

 After Industry 4.0 made its appearance in our economy, industries across various sectors haven’t been able to resist the urge to use latest technological trends, the sole reason being, sustainability and rapid generation of outcomes.
 As per Fortune Business insights, the 3D printing market size was estimated to be at 15.10 billion dollars in the year 2021.
-This clearly states that, Additive manufacturing is one such industry 4.0 invention that’s at the forefront and serves as a pillar of support to industries across the world.
+This clearly states that, Additive manufacturing is one such Industry 4.0 invention that’s at the forefront and serves as a pillar of support to industries across the world.

 As more and more industries adopt Additive manufacturing technologies, they’ve come to realize the benefits that these technologies bring along.
 That being said, some of the most popularly used 3D printing materials include, ABS, Nylon, resin, Polylactic acid, Titanium, High Impact Polystyrene, etc.